CAIRDE - Suicide Prevention in the Construction Industry

 The aim of CAIRDE is to reduce suicide stigma, enhance knowledge around suicide, and encourage help-seeking and help-offering in the construction industry.

-The CAIRDE project will develop relevant and acceptable training for the Irish construction industry through the use of evidence-based approaches informed by systematic reviews and existing theory.
-Two systematic reviews are underway to examine the global evidence in this area.
-The first review focuses on elements of effectiveness in existing mental health promotion programmes in male-dominated industries, while the second review explores the active replicable components of interventions.
+The CAIRDE project has developed relevant and acceptable training for the Irish construction industry through the use of evidence-based approaches informed by systematic reviews and existing theory.
+Two systematic reviews were undertaken to examine the global evidence in this area.
+The first review focused on elements of effectiveness in existing mental health promotion programmes in male-dominated industries, while the second review explored the active replicable components of interventions.

-The use of surveys, qualitative interviews and focus groups with key stakeholders in the construction industry throughout the design process will provide information pertaining to some of the current issues, how the CAIRDE project can address these issues and what needs to change.
+The use of surveys, qualitative interviews and focus groups with key stakeholders in the construction industry throughout the design process provided information pertaining to some of the current issues, how the CAIRDE project can address these issues and what needs to change.

-The co-design phase of the research - which aims to develop training and resources - will link with construction workers to ensure that the needs of the industry are being met.
+The co-design phase of the research - which aimed to develop training and resources - linked with construction workers to ensure that the needs of the industry are being met.

-Finally, evaluation data will be collected following the intervention to explore feedback, changes, and suggestions for the training.
+Finally, evaluation data was collected following the pilot intervention to explore feedback, changes, and suggestions for the training.

 Back to Menu